Published: September 18, 2020

 When you don’t respect yourself, you will experience less happiness.
 Yet, when you do, opportunities open to you, and you experience a higher state of happiness and well-being.
 Below, we dive into how self-respect influences your life in greater detail.

 While you should respect your partner or friend in any relationship, it is equally important to respect yourself.
-Just like communication and trust, respect is the foundation of any relationship.
+Similarly to communication and trust, respect is the foundation of any relationship.

 A high amount of self-respect allows your relationships to flourish.
 It creates healthy and robust relationships that last a lifetime and contribute to your overall happiness.
 For this to happen, you must respect yourself enough to ensure you only have positive influences in your life.